Cream French Bulldog: Questions (And 7 Things To Know About French Bulldogs)

 Another coloration that is often confused with cream is white.
 White is another standard and accepted color for French Bulldogs.
 However, a white French Bulldog is much paler than a cream French Bulldog.
 They are pure white rather than a warmer hue.

-White French Bulldogs can have fawn or brindle coloring as well as their white undertone.
+White French Bulldogs can have fawn or brindle coloring and a white undertone.
 And, like the fawn and cream colors, they can come with any of the standard French Bulldog markings.

 Are Cream French Bulldogs Healthy?

 As we know, the cream coloring of the French bulldog is caused by the dilution gene.
 And unfortunately, this gene is linked to alopecia in many dogs.
-Cream French Bulldogs with alopecia may begin to shed their coat in patches or completely.
+Cream French Bulldogs with alopecia may shed their coat in patches or entirely.
 Or, their fur could lighten over time.

 But, on top of that, Cream French Bulldogs will suffer from the same health issues as other French Bulldogs.
 Including all the health issues related to their face shape.